cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 ### Support File

-Here is a piece of good news: You do not need to have anything in the support file anymore.
+Good news: You no longer require a support file.

 If you find the following line in your support file, remove it, it is not useful anymore.